servalproject/batphone/CURRENT-RELEASE.md

    build.

  * Fixed -- application crash if there are nearby Access Points with hidden SSIDs.

- * Fixed -- application crash when attempting to dial if there is no built in Phone application.

 What was new in 0.91 since 0.90.1
 ---------------------------------